rozbb/rust-hpke/README.md

 -----------

 * Add support for more KEMs
-* Make feature flags for primitives, so you don't have bloat from algorithms you don't need
+* Remove allocation once and for all

 License
 -------